SANGAM VENTURES

 An Autodesk pro bono team of three marketers did a deep dive with Sangam to understand its vision, mission, strategy, and market, and how each piece fits together.

-The pro bono team then provided what Sangam Founder, Karthik Chandrasekar, described as “a customized Marketing 101 course,” guiding Sangam through evaluating its brand personality, developing a clear value proposition for investors, and building a marketing strategy with a two-month action plan.
+The pro bono consulting team then provided what Sangam Founder, Karthik Chandrasekar, described as “a customized Marketing 101 course,” guiding Sangam through evaluating its brand personality, developing a clear value proposition for investors, and building a marketing strategy with a two-month action plan.

 Autodesk Product Manager, Chaitra Somasundar, says that, as an Indian woman, working with Sangam to embed gender equity and women’s empowerment into its marketing strategy was particularly meaningful.